-The Custodian Agreement may be terminated by either the Custodian or the Company giving not less than ninety days' written notice to the other party.
-The Company may terminate the Custodian Agreement immediately in the event that: (i) the Custodian shall go into liquidation or an examiner or receiver is appointed to the Custodian or upon the happening of a like event at the direction of an appropriate regulatory agency or court of competent jurisdiction or in the event that the Custodian is otherwise no longer permitted to perform its obligations under applicable law; (ii) the Custodian fails to remedy a material breach of the Custodian Agreement within thirty (30) days of being requested to do so.
-The Custodian shall continue in office until a successor is appointed.
-The Custodian's appointment shall not terminate until revocation of the Company's authorisation by the Central Bank.
+The Depositary Agreement may be terminated by either the Depositary or the Company giving not less than ninety days' written notice to the other party.
+The Company may terminate the Depositary Agreement forthwith in the event that: (i) the Depositary shall go into liquidation (except voluntary liquidation for the purpose of reconstruction or amalgamation upon terms previously approved in writing by the Company which approval shall not be unreasonably withheld, delayed or conditioned) or being unable to pay its debts within the meaning of Section 570 of the Companies Act or in the event of the appointment of a receiver over any of the assets of the Company or if an examiner is appointed to the Company or if some event having an equivalent effect occurs; (ii) the Depositary fails to remedy a material breach of the Depositary Agreement within thirty (30) days of being requested to do so.
+The Depositary shall continue in office until a successor is appointed.
+The Depositary's appointment shall not terminate until revocation of the Company's authorisation by the Central Bank.